In January, 1947, five (and maybe a “half”) widowed First Ladies were still living.

 As First Lady, Grace Coolidge was compared occasionally to Dolley Madison (only remembered through history books by then).
 But Grace was stylish with a warm, friendly disposition – the polar opposite of her Silent Cal husband.
 A U. of VT graduate, she was a teacher for the deaf when she met and married the POTUS-to-be in 1905.

 Blessed with a teasing sense of humor that balanced well against Coolidge’s wry and dry wit, she welcomed the “pop culture” celebrities who flocked to the White House in the 1920s, eager to have their photo taken with the POTUS.
-Her “red” portrait, painted by Howard Christy Chandler, is arguably the most popular of the FLOTUS portraits.
+Her “red” portrait, painted by Howard Chandler Christy, is arguably the most popular of the FLOTUS portraits.

 Once retired from the White House, Grace wrote some magazine articles, but mostly avoided publicity.
 After Coolidge died in early 1933, she reactivated her interest in the Northampton School for the Deaf, where she had taught years earlier.
 She was a long-time supporter of the Red Cross and other charitable causes.